cappelnord/life-codes-runtime/Readme.md

 ## !!
 Documentation Outdated !!

 Please note, that the documentation here does not anymore reflect the software state.
 Updated and more structured documentation will be produced soon.
-I hope to also refactor parts of the code in the same process.
+I hope to also refactor parts of the code in the same process, do cleanup and convert to a Quark to fit better the SuperCollider ecosystem.

 ## Known Issues
 * Life Codes is currently not yet resilient to "Command/Ctrl ." - in case you used it you currently need to run the LifeCodes startup code again.